- 0.1 Epiphytic Miniature Orchids

 Notes on re-mounting orchids that are currently mounted onto wood

-- Firstly remove any cotton, or other material that might be securing the orchid to the wood.
+- Firstly remove any cotton, wire, or other material that is securing your orchid to the wood.

-- It might help if you gently cut the mount to free the orchid’s roots.
+- It might help if you gently cut the mount to free the orchid’s roots, but take care, as by cutting or breaking the wood you may inadvertently damage your plant’s roots.

-- It’s worth remembering that re-mounting an orchid that’s already mounted onto wood often isn’t easy, take care not to rush, or to get exasperated, as neither of these will help you.
+- It’s worth remembering that re-mounting an orchid that’s already mounted onto a piece of wood often isn’t easy, take care not to rush, or to get exasperated, as neither of these will help you.

 - Good luck!